In the words of the fox in The Little Prince: “It’s the time you spent on your rose that makes your rose so important.”

 Even if you and your crush aren’t dog-lovers, this coffee shop (with a patio and a fireplace) will warm up your mutual affinities with its pastry and coffee selection.

 L’amour may be right around the Koerner!
-Cruise along to this minimalist pub, where you can find some grub, some drinks to chug, and maybe even a chance to get a hug?
+Make your way to this minimalist pub, where you can find some grub, some drinks to chug, and maybe even a chance to get a hug?

 Lord Tennyson’s “The Lady of Shalott”: “Four great walls, and four great towers / Overlook a space of flowers….”